bsdpot/potluck/vault/README.md

 The flavour expects a local ```consul``` agent instance to be available that it can connect to (see configuration below).
 You can e.g. use the [consul](https://potluck.honeyguide.net/blog/consul/) ```pot``` flavour on this site to run ```consul```.

+# Disclaimer
+This image uses the ports tree from github to obtain the latest version of ```vault```.
+Expect 25-30min build times if building this image from scratch.

+As this results in a large potluck image, it will be a temporary solution, until ```pkg``` has it.

 # Installation

 * [unseal node] Create a ZFS dataset on the parent system beforehand: